ghengismark/AsteroidsFX/README.md

 # Requirements
 * Requires Java 8 installed on your system to run.

-* After that, running dist/AsteroidsFX.jar should be all you need to give it a shot.
+# Installation instructions
+* To run, download and execute [JAR file to play](dist/AsteroidsFX.jar)

 # Play instructions
 * Key bindings are in the top left corner of the screen
-* Touching an asteroid is GAME OVER!
+* Touching an asteroid is GAME OVER.
-* Destroying larger asteroids will spawn 1 or 2 smaller ones!
+* Destroying larger asteroids will spawn 1 or 2 smaller ones.
 * New asteroids spawn if the number drops below the minimum threshold (staring at 7)
-* Every 10 seconds, the difficulty increases and the min threshold is incremented!
+* Every 10 seconds, the difficulty increases and the minimum threshold is incremented.
-* 10 points per asteroid.
+* 10 points per asteroid, regardless of size.
 * How high of score can you get before you are overwhelmed?